shreyasbharath/team-roadmap-capacity-planner/src/tests/README.md

 When making changes to timeline bar rendering:

-1. Run the timeline bar tests first: `npm run test:timeline-bars`
+1. Run the timeline bar tests first: `pnpm test:timeline-bars`
 2. Verify positioning calculations are correct
 3. Check that bars are visible in the browser
 4. Update tests if new functionality is added